markekraus/PSRAW/README.md

 ## Installation
 PSRAW will soon be available on the PowerShell Gallery.

-Dowload the PSRAW folder and all its contents and place them in your PowerShell modules folders.
+Dowload the [PSRAW](https://github.com/markekraus/PSRAW/tree/master/PSRAW) folder and all its contents and place them in your PowerShell modules folder.

 ## Documentaion
 The documentation for this module will soon be available on readthedocs.io